just-hms/cloud/data/boston/README.md

 # Boston

-this are the run with the boston-housing dataset

-- [x] run using combiners

-- [ ] run without combiners

-    use directly the `hadoop.sh` script
+launching Hadoop with and without combiners while encreasing the number of K